Dyneom/Simple-Password-Keeper/README.md

-This is a project for storing password on PCs.
+This is a project for storing password or notes on PCs.
 It was orginaly created by me for me but I thought it was a a good idea to make it public.
+It is designed to resist to a person with the file.

-⚠️  It may be not secure.
+The interface is made to be themed to your liking through the `spk.conf` file ⚠️  It may be not secure.
 If you use this code make sure no breach were found on the Fernet part of the cryptography package.